 The Hereford Food Bank support continues to increase at our market.
 Many thanks for everyone's generous donations to the Hereford Food Bank.
 At this time of year they are especially welcome.
 All donations help working families as well as the unemployed to put food on the table.
-Nonperishable foods to include tins of meat, tins of potatoes, tins of rice pudding, custard, packets of dried milk, sugar, bathroom necessities and pet foods for Hereford's Food Bank.
-Hope to see you there!
+Nonperishable foods to include, but not limited to tins of meat, tins of potatoes, tins of rice pudding, custard, packets of dried milk, sugar, bathroom necessities and pet foods for Hereford's Food Bank!

 Contact Philip 01981 500 398 for more details!

 Market Dates for 2015, always the second Friday of each month...except when it isn't...